christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <p align="center">
 <img src="https://github.com/user-attachments/assets/aa21ea4f-67e4-4ab6-a373-cac81c8a3ee5" width="700"/>
 <br>
-<small style="font-size: 10px;">Patching into a transformer can be done many different ways (e.g. values of the residual stream, the MLP, or attention heads' output.).
-We can also get even more granular by patching at particular sequence positions (not shown).</a></small>
+<small style="font-size: 10px;">Patching into a transformer can be done in a bunch of different ways (e.g. values of the residual stream, the MLP, or attention heads' output.).
+If you want to get really granular, you can patch at specific sequence positions (not shown).
+This flexibility lets us explore different components of the model and figure out exactly where certain behaviors are coming from.</a></small>
 </p>

 <br>